lupont/psh/psh/README.md

-# posh
+# psh

-The executable command line front-end of the `posh` engine.
+The executable command line front-end of the `psh` engine.

-This crate contains the code behind the binary executable of the `posh` interactive shell.
+This crate contains the code behind the binary executable of the `psh` interactive shell.
 The REPL, input reading, syntax highlighting, and everything else used in the interactive shell lives here.